Keyfactor/azurekeyvault-orchestrator/README.md

         ```
     </details>

-> The content in this section can be supplemented by the [official Command documentation](https://software.keyfactor.com/Core-OnPrem/Current/Content/ReferenceGuide/Certificate%20Stores.htm?Highlight=certificate%20store).
+> The content in this section can be supplimented by the [official Command documentation](https://software.keyfactor.com/Core-OnPrem/Current/Content/ReferenceGuide/Certificate%20Stores.htm?Highlight=certificate%20store).

 ## Discovering Certificate Stores with the Discovery Job